LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 * *Close Dialog*: This closes the dialog; see [here](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) for more.
 * *{interaction name}*: This directs the flow to the interaction with the specified name.

-As shown in the image above, in question and integration interactions, you can create rules that determine the next step that occurs.
+As shown in the image above, in question and integration interactions, you can create *rules* that determine the next step that occurs.
+This is discussed next.

 ### Rules